Gheeta/LandPage_project/README.md

 # Landing Page Project

-NOTES OF MY CODE PROJECT
+### NOTES OF MY CODE PROJECT

-\*i add 3 sections of content that became 6 sections.

-\*make function with name (Generate_navBar) to put link and section name in and join it with all sections when click on it go to the target section.

-\*make function that focus on active section when press or view on me that can change color. make function that make smooth speed when transfer from section to another.
+- I have 6 sections in the HTMl file.
+- I have added the javascript file in the HTML file.
+- I have added the js code section to add the list of sections names to the navagation bar.
+- I have added the js code section to active the section on the viewport.
+- I have added the js code section to navagate smoothly to the target section when clicking on any navagation link.
+- I checked the responsive landing  and it is responsive with devices with different dimensions.

 ## Table of Contents